 A gym is not a gym without a full body mirror.
 You need to see yourself from head to toe when you’re exercising.
 You ’re not just supposed to admire your new abs in the mirror!
 The home gym in the above picture has a spectacular wall-to-wall mirror that not only allows you to catch your every little movement, but also gives the impression that there is so much more space.
-So if you are looking for home gym ideas for a little space, a wall-to-wall mirror is the perfect addition… and it’s quite cheap!
+So, if you are looking for home gym ideas that add a little space, a wall-to-wall mirror is the perfect addition… and it’s quite cheap!

 If you’re looking for home gym design ideas for your first home gym, then our advice to you is to keep it simple.
-Look at this beautiful home gym, with only a handful of machines and weights.
+Look at the beautiful home gym above, with only a handful of machines and weights.
 Start small and gradually increase your accessories and equipment.
 Do so if and when you feel the need.
 If you start big, then there is a chance that you get overwhelmed by all the equipment.
 That’s never a good start when working out.

-If you don’t have room to have your home gym then why don’t you incorporate your gym in a room?
+If you don’t have enough room for home gym, then why don’t you incorporate your gym in a room?
 A living room/gym is something that you could live with, isn’t it?
 Look at the awesome living room/gym in the picture above!
 Isn’t it appealing?
 This could work if you don’t have too much equipment, so that it can blend with your living room furniture.

 Whether you like it or not, you need a stability ball.
 Even if you’re all about bulking up, you need to know that a stability ball will help with flexibility and balance.
-Actually, it is the best and cheapest way to improve balance.
-So it has to be a part of your home gym.
-You can do a lot of exercises on it, such as crunches, squats, curls and so on and so forth and increase your core strength.
+Actually, it is the best and cheapest way to improve balance, so it has to be a part of your home gym.
+You can do a lot of exercises on it, such as crunches, squats, curls, and so on and so forth, and increase your core strength.
 Even though they’re quite cheap, try not to get the cheapest, because they’ll end up popping under you and you could seriously injure yourself if they do.
-Spend a little extra bucks on a good quality one and you’ll reap the benefits.
+Spend a few extra bucks on a good quality one and you’ll reap the benefits.

 Good ventilation is a must in a home gym and to be honest, the cheapest and best option is a window.
 However, a fan or a natural ventilation system could also work.
 Air conditioning is alright, but expensive.
 If you have AC throughout your house, then your home gym needs to take advantage of that, too.

-You simply cannot have a home gym without dumbbells and if you’re willing to invest a little time into choosing them, you can actually make them look quite nice in your home gym.
+You simply cannot have a home gym without dumbbells, and if you’re willing to invest a little time into choosing them, you can actually make them look quite nice in your home gym.
 Who said that dumbbells cannot be fashionable?
 They are some of the best house gym equipment ideas.
-We suggest you get a set of those good quality adjustable dumbbells that add places, from two to 50 pounds.
+We suggest you get a set of good quality adjustable dumbbells, from 40 to 200 pounds.
 They’re quite compact and you can do a large collection of exercises with them.

 If you don’t have enough space in your house to set up your home gym, then we recommend the garage.
-There is a plethora of home gym design ideas for the garage online, all you need to do is start your search.
-All we need to tell you before you start is that you should talk to people online or in real life who already have a home gym in the garage, because they can tell you everything they need to know about how to transform your garage in a home gym.
+There is a plethora of home gym ideas for the garage online – all you need to do is start your search.
+All we need to tell you before you start is that you should talk to people online or in real life who already have a home gym in the garage, because they can tell you everything you need to know about how to transform your garage in a home gym.